woocart/localizations/UK/products-bookstore.md

 Price:£5.13

 Where's the Unicorn? is set to thrill puzzle fans with its fiendishly difficult brainteasers.
-Follow a colourful blessing of globetrotting unicorns as they gallop around the world on an incredible whistle-stop tour.
+Follow a colorful blessing of globetrotting unicorns as they gallop around the world on an incredible whistle-stop tour.
-From a star-studded film premiere and a flamboyant festival, to a wild safari adventure and a beautiful tropical beach, there are 17 intricately illustrated scenes to search, and seven sensational unicorns to spot in every location.
+From a star-studded film premiere and a flamboyant festival to a wild safari adventure and a beautiful tropical beach, there are 17 intricately illustrated scenes to search, and seven sensational unicorns to spot in every location.

-- An intermediate search and find book.
+- An intermediate Search And Find book.
 - A lovely A4 book with plenty of different Unicorns to find
 - Great gift for kids.
 Unicorns are not that difficult to find but there's always one that keeps you searching the same amount of time it took to find all the others combined